-Marina Delio from Yummy Mummy Kitchen shares her secrets for these mouthwatering caramelized onions.
+Marina Delio from Yummy Mummy Kitchen shares her secrets for making caramelized onions.

-- If the onions stick to the bottom of the pan, deglaze with a tablespoon of red wine vinegar, balsamic vinegar, or wine.
-I usually stick with balsamic vinegar because the flavor compliments the onions perfectly.
+5. Deglaze.
+If the onions stick to the bottom of the pan, deglaze with a tablespoon of red wine vinegar, balsamic vinegar, or wine.
+I usually stick with balsamic vinegar because the flavor complements the onions perfectly.
 Not only will deglazing pull up tasty sticky bits, it will add even more flavor to your caramelized onions.

 Use your caramelized onions to top your burgers, like my little ones do, or use them to add flavor to any other dish you would like.
 Or try some of these delicious caramelized onion recipes: